Austria pursues police access to messaging data with new law

 But the United States Senate failed last year to require firms like Apple to help law enforcement crack encrypted data.

 In Mexico the government targeted opposition officials with software designed to fight criminals, a report by the University of Toronto said last month.
-(Additional reporting by Eric Auchard, Peter Maushagen, Dustin Volz)
+(Additional reporting by Eric Auchard, Peter Maushagen, Dustin Volz; Editing by Alexander Smith)